 Birth date: January 3, 1929, San Francisco, CA, USA.

 A visionary, an inventor, and a great philanthropist has many untold aspects of his life:

-- Traitorous eight: Due to the poor quality of management, Noyce and Moore along with 6 others left Shockley and founded Fairchild Semiconductors in 1957 and were called the ‘traitorous eight’.
+- Traitorous Eight: Due to the poor quality of management, Noyce and Moore along with six others left Shockley and founded Fairchild Semiconductors in 1957 and were called the ‘traitorous eight’.
 The company was a success and several inventions including, Integrated Circuits are in its name.

 - Moore’s Law: During his tenure at Fairchild, he published a journal in some electronics magazine on 19th April 1965 for the future of the semiconductor industry.
 His statement ‘the number of components per square inch on a single silicon chip would continue to double every year’ which came to be known as Moore’s Law.
 This ground-breaking law still holds true.

 - The birth of ‘Intel’: After they were frustrated by the corporate inertia again at Fairchild, a decade later in 1968 Noyce and Moore founded ‘NM Electronics’ which was later renamed as the ‘Intel Corporation’ and was named its President in 1975.